UniversalDependencies/docs/_u-overview/complex-syntax.md

 punct(found, .)
 ~~~

-The optional secondary predication or controlled adjunct subject relation can be represented with an Enhanced dependency edge
+The optional secondary predication or controlled adjunct subject relation can be represented with an enhanced dependency edge
 in addition to the [advcl]() relation.

 The remaining, most subtle case is optional resultatives.
 For these,